SharePoint/sp-dev-docs/docs/embedded/getting-started/enable-sharepoint-embedded.md

     ![Step 2 - Select 'Settings' in the navigation.](../images/SharePointEmbeddedToS-1.jpg)

 1. Select **SharePoint Embedded** app in the settings page.
-The app will be “disabled” if the tenant admin has not enabled the settings before.
+The app will be “disabled” if the tenant admin hasn't enabled the settings before.

     ![Step 3 - Select 'SharePoint Embedded' on the 'Settings' page.](../images/SharePointEmbeddedToS-2.jpg)